-Program of Vocational-Technical and Occupational Nature - certificate, diploma, or associate degree programs (i.e. AAS) designed to prepare students to enter the workforce immediately after graduation.
+Program of Vocational-Technical and Occupational Nature - certificate, diploma, or associate degree programs (i.e. AAS) designed to prepare students to enter the workforce immediately after graduation in occupations that typically do not require a baccalaureate degree or above.

 Specialization - set of courses designed to develop expertise within a major at the doctoral level.